touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 ## Switching threads

-You switch from one dispatcher to anther using a regular [withContext] function.
+You switch from one dispatcher to another using a regular [withContext] function.
 For example, a code running on the main thread might do:

 ```kotlin